-Juris Doctor and Master of Business Administration or M.A. in Management (School of Global Leadership and Entrepreneurship)
+Juris Doctor and Master of Business Administration or M.A. in Management (School of Global Leadership and

+Entrepreneurship)

 The law faculty and the business faculty recognize a great interdependence within the business and legal professions.
 The business professional who has an understanding of basic principles of law, as well as the specialized areas of law that relate to business will be in a much better position to make business decisions in the fast-moving and complicated business environment.
 The lawyer who represents businesses and has a knowledge of the fundamental principles of business will be much better equipped to give counsel and advice to individuals, partners, corporate officers and directors.
-In addition, the lawyer will especially benefit from a knowledge of business principles in the operation of the business of a law practice.
+In addition, the lawyer will especially benefit from a knowledge of business of a law practice.